Frequently Asked Questions

-The editor, Huw Kennair-Jones, leads a production team and group of writers as they plot the twists and turns of the families in Ambridge, looking ahead months or sometimes years in biannual long-term meetings.
+The editor, Jeremy Howe, leads a production team and group of writers as they plot the twists and turns of the families in Ambridge, looking ahead months or sometimes years in biannual long-term meetings.

-The detailed planning is done at monthly script meetings about two months ahead of transmission, after which four of the writers have to produce a week's worth of scripts each in just 14 days.
+The detailed planning is done at monthly script meetings about two months ahead of transmission, after which five of the writers have to produce a week's worth of scripts each in just 14 days.

 Actors receive their scripts a few days before recording, which takes place every four weeks in a state-of-the-art radio drama studio at the BBC’s premises in The Mailbox, Birmingham.
 Twenty-four episodes are recorded in six intensive days, using only two hours of studio time per thirteen minute episode.